Senate leaders strike budget deal ahead of shutdown deadline

 While Senate leaders praised the compromise legislation, House Democratic Leader Nancy Pelosi said it's something she couldn't support.
 She is demanding House Speaker Paul Ryan commit to addressing the Deferred Action Childhood Arrivals program, or DACA.

-She put out a preemptive statement Wednesday morning and has taken to the House floor for seven hours, wearing four-inch heels, telling stories about Dreamers.
+She put out a preemptive statement Wednesday morning and took to the House floor for a record-breaking, eight-hour speech wearing four-inch heels, reading profiles of successful Dreamers.

 “The budget caps agreement includes many Democratic priorities,” Pelosi said in a statement.
 “This morning, we took a measure of our Caucus because the package does nothing to advance bipartisan legislation to protect Dreamers in the House.
 Without a commitment from Speaker Ryan comparable to the commitment from Leader McConnell, this package does not have my support.”